mariobox/mariosanchez.org-metalsmith/src/reading/rich.md

 tags: books
 ---

-This are my favorite highlights of Naval Ravikant epic post [How To Get Rich](https://nav.al/rich).
+This are my favorite highlights of Naval Ravikant's epic post [How To Get Rich](https://nav.al/rich).

 ## Seek Wealth, Not Money or Status